 Website: hafniabw.com/bunkers/

-As a buyer alliance, Hafnia buys fuel on behalf of other owners some may argue they to not strickly meet our criteria of being a seller to the end user of the marine fuel.
-Still, Hafnia covered about 3.4 million mt of sales in 2022 and is expecting further growth in 2023, so certainly meets the criteria of being a player of note.
+As a buyer alliance, Hafnia buys fuel on behalf of other owners some may argue they to not strictly meet our criteria of being a seller to the end user of the marine fuel.
+Still, Hafnia covered about 3.5 million mt of sales in 2023, up from about 3.4 million mt in 2022, so certainly meets the criteria of being a player of note.

 Bunker industry veteran Peter Grünwaldt set up the shipping firm’s bunker desk in 2016, before rapidly expanding its focus to become a buying alliance procuring fuel for firms including Swire, Equinor and Clearlake.